 After playing up the supposed very real threat of many violent white supremacist groups preparing to attack at any time, the feds, as they are wont to do, overreacted.
 To prepare to handle the numerous violent domestic terror groups they expected to show up, the ATF formed a very large, very expensive raiding team.
 After staffing, equipping & training this very large raiding team, several years went by & it was noticed there were no real threats emerging.
 The expected 'wave' of ultra-violent right wing domestic terrorists refused to make their expected appearance.

 "Man after 5 years of training, I'm getting bored, how about you guys?"

 The ATF actually wanted to INCREASE the funding for this raiding team.
 But they had to justify it.
 There was beginning to be push back to their funding requests.
 Congress was telling the federal agencies like the ATF "Why are we funding this very large team that never does much of anything?"

 Somebody at the ATF decided they needed to find a real, legitimate threat big enough to warrant a full scale raid by the entire ATF team.

 And the ATF picked David Koresh & the Branch Davidians outside of Waco, TX to be the threat they needed for a showcase raid.

 Yeah, this crazy guy and his followers.
 They'll do!

-They show an ATF agent give a single statement explaining why they raided this compound they way they did, with a full scale armed SWAT-style assault.
+They show an ATF agent giving a single statement explaining why they raided this compound the way they did, with a full scale armed SWAT-style assault.